– JANUARY 2026 –

-“TUCKER” IS AVAILABLE FOR ADOPTION!
+AVAILABLE FOR ADOPTION….

-TUCKER is a beautiful creamy white AKC Standard Poodle who was born June 23, 2015.
+“TUCKER” is a beautiful creamy white AKC Standard Poodle who was born June 23, 2015.
 He weighs a healthy 71 pounds and measures 25 inches from the floor to his withers.

-We took him to various public events, including several softball games that our grandchildren were playing in.
+We had taken him to various public events, including several softball games that our grandchildren were playing in.
 While there, he had a good time enjoying the noise, commotion, and people all around him.
 He also received and enjoyed a lot of love, attention and hugs from many of the children at the games.

 I would also like to stress that he is a very smart boy and has quickly figured out what to do and when.
 Example, rattle the Cheerios bag and he knows it’s time for breakfast as Mike sneaks Tucker a few Cheerios from the bag.